 When we visited Paris in 2012, there was an peculiar exhibit of hand-painted fiberglass bears.
 Not exactly what we were expecting to see by the Eiffel Tower.

 So imagine our surprise when we learned that Charlotte had its own Buddy Bear!
-Charlotte’s Buddy Bear was designed by Sharon Downell, the winner a public art contest.
+Charlotte's Buddy Bear was designed by Sharon Downell, the winner of a public art contest.
 The bear features images of Princess Charlotte, birds of paradise flowers, and binary code which represents the advancement of technology in Charlotte.
-You can spot this charming bear by the Main Library’s fountain,
+You can spot this charming bear by the Main Library's fountain,

 A larger exhibit of these life-size bears travels around the world, so you may catch it on your travels, too.
 Two German artists came up with the concept, which is meant to promote peace, international understanding, and tolerance among the nations, cultures, and religions of the world.

 Explore the Main Library

 Once you grab a Buddy Bear selfie, walk over to the Charlotte Mecklenburg Library, the city's main library.

 The columns on the front of the building are decorated with quotes from famous authors.
 And if you're visiting with kids, you may want to check out the ImaginOn Children's Library.
 It features a theater, maker space, and more ... perfect for engaging kids.